keni2006/Sphere-51x/GraySvr/readme.txt

 - Use `/ACCOUNT UPDATE` after the first import to push recent account changes to MySQL.
 - GM pages, server listings and timers are also mirrored in MySQL.
-The `Ensure*Columns` routines in `MySqlStorageService.cpp` will extend existing tables automatically when newer builds add fields.
+The `Ensure*Columns` routines in `Storage/Schema/SchemaManager.cpp` extend existing tables automatically when newer builds add fields.

 Good luck and welcome back to 0.51x shard development!